Unipol Tower, Milan: Construction

-The tower comprises 23 floors above ground and 3 underground floors, a total surface area of 33,000 m² and an overall height of 125 metres.
+The tower comprises 23 floors above ground and 3 underground floors, a total surface area of 33,000 m^{2} and an overall height of 125 metres.

 The skyscraper has an X-structure covering, which resembles a nest; the materials used for the construction are glass and steel.
-The work is completed by an auditorium with over 270 seats and on the roof a panoramic greenhouse-garden dedicated to public and cultural events.
+The work is completed by an auditorium with 190 seats and on the roof a panoramic greenhouse-garden.
 The covering of the steel structure is made by the Treviso-based company Maeg Costruzioni.

 The building was designed to maximize energy efficiency thanks to the presence, along the external walls, of a double cavity that mitigates the summer heat and insulates from the winter cold.
 There are also solar panels for the production of electricity.
 On the terraces along the external perimeters and on the terrace at the top of the building there are winter gardens that help regulate the internal temperature of the building by reducing the need for artificial ventilation systems near the atrium.
 The panoramic terrace located at the top of the building will also be used to host cultural events, such as exhibitions.